Garmin 945 (LTE) Review

 OK, I’m familiar with most of it.
-I suppose I’m just saying that Apple would have done it VERY differently and Garmin DO have to somehow cram in the access to an awful lot of features.
+I’m saying that Apple would have done it differently and Garmin DO have to cram in the access to lots of features.

 This comparison clearly shows that the 945 is the lightweight and medium-sized Fenix.
 All the screens are the same.